auth0/auth0.js/README.md

 ### Login:

+This method can be called as indifferently as `signin` or `login`.
-Trigger the login on any of your active identity provider as follows:
+Triggers the login on any of your active identity provider as follows:

 ~~~js
   //trigger login with google